Account-based marketing at SAP

 By this stage, technical integration of the D&B data with internal systems had become a matter of routine.
 It was around this time that we signed a three-year contract with D&B for quarterly updates of 1 million company records.
 The data was delivered by recorded delivery on CD, and taken straight to IT for upload into internal systems.
 Next day, the new data surfaced in the GMD reports.

-As SAP’s penetration of the Top Tier approached saturation, the transition to the Mid-Market involved significant shifts in the economics of doing business, which translated into massive changes for both Marketing and Sales.
+As SAP’s penetration of the Top Tier approached saturation, the transition to the Mid-Market involved significant shifts in the economics of doing business, which translated into massive changes for both account-based marketing and Sales.

 When it was going after the Top Tier, small tightly-focussed Key Account teams were the ideal way to guide Prospects through the sales stages of education, agreement to run a Proof of Concept project, then close with a company-wide strategic deal.
 That deal often took the form of a Value Contract – a carte blanche right to implement selected components of the ERP suite, in any subsidiary or location the client organisation chose.
 Expressed in terms of price per seat, the value contract represented huge savings over the list price.

 But the Value Contract did much more than simply deliver value for the customer – it tipped the traditional market segment diagram on its side.
 By closing a multi-year, international deal with the head offices, the Value Contract effectively ring-fenced the entire organisation globally.
 In practice, the scope of an “SAP Customer” embraced not just the IT strategy at head office (or its global IT nerve centre), but included ERP Practice in operating divisions (frequently classifiable as Upper Mid-Size), national sales territories (Lower Mid-Size), all the way down to local subsidiaries (at SMB scale).
-Once the client had defined its IT strategy as “for ERP, we choose SAP” the speed of roll-out was simply a matter of time and resources.
+Once the client had defined its IT strategy as “for ERP, we choose SAP” the speed of roll-out was simply a matter of time and resources, and the timetable defined by the customer’s management team.

 Following the traditional market segmentation by size bands means that each progression from top downward means a greater number of contracts of lower average value.
 For each prospect there are the same process stages of: identifying, prospecting, nurturing, qualifying and closing.
 But both Marketing and Sales have to find different ways to reach those people and “win hearts and minds” at a progressively lower price point.
 Different positioning, messages, media, events, styles and scales of interaction.
 It’s quite literally, a whole new Go-to-Market strategy at each level.